From Legacy To Advanced

 Target Set Start Options -> Start Area#

-The simple sequence had toggles set to on for Cool Camera, Unpark Mount and to perform Meridian Flips.
+The legacy sequence had toggles set to on for Cool Camera, Unpark Mount and to perform Meridian Flips.
 These options will be put into the topmost section of the advanced sequence.

 - Meridian Flip: This options is basically a trigger.
 As the meridian flip is always relevant it is put into the Global Trigger section.
 This means that the trigger will watch for the whole sequence run if a meridian flip should be performed or not.